iriven/GeoIP2Country/README.md

 require_once 'GeoIPCountry.php';
 $IP2Country = new \iriven\GeoIPCountry(); //Initialisation
 /*
-* NOTE: Initialisation may take a while if GeoIP data directory is missing or is corrupted (some file missing).
+* NOTE: Initialisation may take a while if GeoIP data directory is missing or is corrupted (some files missing).
+* If so, it will download the last available zip package form software77 website and rebuild GeoIP data directory files,
-* If so it will rebuild it, dont close the page until it finished.
+* dont close the page until it finished.
 */
 ```